ad Dei Gloriam Ministries

 Author's Intent & Patterns of Meaning

-In our Interpretation Guide, we make many references to determining the author's "original meaning" or "intended meaning".
+In our Bible Study Guide, we make many references to determining the author’s “original meaning” or “intended meaning”.
 This is the first and one of the principle goals of Bible interpretation, so I think it is important to explain what we mean.
 First, we must understand that the ultimate author of Scripture is the Holy Spirit (2Tim 3:16, 2Pet 1:20-21).
-Under the Inspiration of the Holy Spirit, the human authors used their own writing styles to relay God's message to us, exactly as God intended.
-So, when we speak of the author's meaning, we refer to the message that the Holy Spirit deliberately intended to affirm.
-We are not attempting to unduly restrict a passage's meaning to one central intention.
+Under the inspiration of the Holy Spirit, the human authors used their own writing styles to relay God’s message to us, exactly as God intended.
+So, when we speak of the author’s meaning, we refer to the message that the Holy Spirit deliberately intended to affirm through the human author.

 Context, Context, Context